 The only unfortunate part of off-site reviews is that they won’t count towards the number of reviews and stars shown in Google search results.

-While Google Places one of the most important places to get listed on, you have to also create profiles on other sites to build citations for local SEO.
+While Google is one of the most important places to get listed on, you have to also create profiles on other sites to build citations for local SEO.
 The more consistent listings you have on additional local search directories, the better your local rankings will be.

 Yahoo Local should be next on your local search listings and citations quest.
-You can add or claim a basic listing for free which includes all the vital information: contact information, link to your website, hours, payment options, email address, products, and services.
+You can add or claim a listing for free which includes all the vital information: contact information, link to your website, hours, payment options, email address, products, and services.

 Yelp is one of the most well-known local search directories.
 You can add or claim your business listing for free and add photos and lots of additional details beyond just your contact information.